JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 To use Koin classes and functions in Swift code, create a special `KoinComponent` class and declare the Koin module for iOS.

-1. In the `shared/src/iosMain/kotlin/` source set, create a file with the name `com/jetbrains/spacetutorial/KoinHelper.kt` (it will appear next to the `cache` folder).
+1. In the `sharedLogic/src/iosMain/kotlin/` source set, create the `KoinHelper.kt` file.
 2. Add the `KoinHelper` class, which will wrap the `SpaceXSDK` class with a lazy Koin injection:

     ```kotlin